dreywandowski/docker-repo/README.md

 Essential services like Apache and cron service have already being activated so its pretty much plug and play.

 Steps to run below:
-1. Clone to you machine
+1. Clone to your machine
 2. Run composer update and composer install
 3. set php artisan key:generate
 4. Copy your .env details from .env to .env.example (or any name of your choice, just make sure to update it in the Dockerfile)
-5. Build with : docker build -t laravel-app .
+5. Build with: docker build -t laravel-app .
 6. Run with docker run -p 8000:80 laravel-app
 6. Check running containers: docker ps
 7. Stop container: docker stop container_id_or_name